RealOrangeOne/theorangeone.net/content/posts/my-first-arch-install.md

 Many applications I use are installed from the AUR, it's the main reason I switched to arch in the first place.
 To my knowledge, there are no AUR helpers available in any of the default repos.
 Antergos provided `yay`, my AUR tool of choice, in their additional repo.
 Because Antergos is no more, and I don't want to install a package from a _deprecated_ repo, I had to install it manually using `makepkg`.

-The `yay` git repository has [instructions](https://github.com/Jguer/yay#installation) on how to do this, but it's quite literally 3 commands!
+The `yay` git repository has [instructions](https://github.com/Jguer/yay#installation) on how to do this, but it's quite literally three commands!

 After this, `yay` will update itself from the AUR package once an update is available.